 - 1. In the Uyuni Server Web UI, navigate to Systems and select the client to be upgraded. - 2.
-Navigate to System Details > Provisioning > Autoinstallation > Schedule, and select the AutoYaST profile you uploaded. - 3.
+Navigate to the Provisioning tab, and select the autoinstallation profile you uploaded. - 3.
 Click [Schedule Autoinstallation and Finish].
+The system will download the required files, change the bootloader entries, reboot, and start the upgrade.

 Next time the client synchronizes with the Uyuni Server, it will receive a re-installation job.
-The reinstallation job fetches the new kernel and initrd packages.
-It will also write a new /boot/grub/menu.lst, containing pointers to the new kernel and initrd packages.
+The re-installation job fetches the new kernel and initrd packages.
+It will also write a new

+/boot/grub/menu.lst, containing pointers to the new kernel and initrd packages.